jpuente/almanac/ephemeris/README.md

 Other ephemeris data files can be generated as convenient from these text files.
 The [`create` ](create/) folder contains a tool that can be used for this purpose.
- which can be generated at any time using the
-`create` application (see the [README file](create/README.md) of the application directory for the details.)

 ---
 ## License